 Double majors with Astronomy are common.
 Many students (particularly those planning to pursue graduate study) choose to double in Physics, as many of the requirements for that major are fulfilled when the upper-level PHYS and MATH courses listed in the 8-semester plan are taken.
+Computer science is also a popular major to pair with Astronomy.

 The number of electives, HA/SBS GenEd courses, and optional upper-level PHYS and MATH courses listed in the 8-semester plan leave open the possibility of double majors in non-science subjects.
-Some recent examples include History, Religion, Dance, Music, Philosophy, English, and Studio Art.
+Some recent examples include History, Religion, Dance, Music, Philosophy, English, Film, Anthropology, and Studio Art.